How to build a wood fired ceramic kiln

 back of the kiln to remove embers

 What is special about this kiln is its long fire chamber, it has a lot of space for combustion.
-But it’s hard to see inside if it burns at its full length, or if it has openings and “cold sones” between the fire, leaking cold air up in the wares chamber.
+But it’s hard to see inside if it burns at its full length, or if it has openings and “cold sones” between the firewood, which potentially could be leaking cold air up in the wares chamber.
 It’s also hard to get wood deep into the kiln.
 I use a 1-meter stick to stuff wood back in there.
 Throwing short sticks deep into the kiln is possible, better still was firing with thin sticks as long as the fire chamber, and feeding them one by one in its full length.
-Buildups of embers on the other hand are not a problem, embers fall down in the air ventilation shaft, which you need to remove from time to time.

 The hotter it gets, the harder it is to increase the temperature.
 This means the last two hundred degrees can be tuff.
 Stalling means the kiln won’t get hotter no matter what you try.
 To overcome stalling and reach your desired temperature; understanding the practical aspects of woodfires and combustion is key.
 Finding a good fire rate for your kiln is important.